 "Whilst studying at St. Charles, I learnt the skills that I needed to achieve high grades but also to help me run my own business.
 My name is Beejay Mulenga, and I am the founder of my own business ‘SupaTuck’.
 The teachers at St. Charles pushed me constantly, I worked hard and now I’m reaping the benefits.
 I learnt how to become both analytical and evaluative, most importantly I learnt how to sort out my businesses finances.
 Last year I was voted as one of the Young Entrepreneurs of the year."

 "I had never studied anything like business; initially I under-estimated the amount of work that would be involved.
 Neither did I expect the amount of homework and the constant assessment.
 However, with the support of fantastic teachers, in a hardworking department, I managed to excel and progress onto a law degree in a Russell Group university.
 I was also involved with Young Enterprise, and as managing director I was able to put into practice what I was learning in the classroom."

-- The Business department has close links with a plethora of employers and academic institutions.
+The Business department has close links with a plethora of employers and academic institutions.
 Students get the opportunity to attend both internal and external revision workshops and conferences.

 In addition, there is the opportunity to learn and compete with enrichment activities such as The Big Idea Challenge and London Citizens.
 During the year there are trips to local employers such as Goldman Sachs, Innocent and Barclays in order to find out about different career options.Finally there is the potential to become a course representative, working closely with the teachers to help organise the course you study.

 Further Information available in the link below to the Specification